YJDoc2/YJDoc2/README.md

 ### Hi there, I'm Yashodhan 👋

-## I'm a Curious Student interested in Physics and Computers!
+## I'm a curious student interested in Physics and Computers!

----

 - I am interested in Operating Systems and Compilers
 - I find Theory of General Relativity Fascinating